BrennanSchaffner/chalk_daily/README.md

 * Copy the Chalk Daily desktop shortcut to your desktop (or where ever you want it)

 ## Start it
-* Run the Chalk Daily desktop shortcut.
+* Run the Chalk Daily desktop shortcut (may load for a few seconds)
 * give it the link to your google sheet formatted like [this](./example_spreadsheet.jpg)

+## If you want to update (I will probably tell you if I made changes)
+* open terminal
+* cd chalk_daily/
+* git pull
+* I might change this method to be automatic someday via the setup script or something